 It is recommended that Applicants who indicate they have a Mortgage delinquency or other credit problems participate in a financial/credit counseling program.
+Staff, when appropriate, will provide information to the following resources.

 Financial and/or credit counseling providers are found through the following organizations: